 Bureaucratic Competence and Procurement Outcomes

-Does a more competent public bureaucracy contribute to better economic outcomes?
-We address this question in the context of the US federal procurement of services and works by combining contract-level data on procurement performance and bureau-level data on competence and workforce characteristics.
-Using an instrumental variable strategy, we find that an increase in bureau competence causes a significant and economically important reduction in: i) delays, ii) cost overruns, and iii) number of renegotiations.
+To what extent does a more competent public bureaucracy contribute to better eco- nomic outcomes?
+We address this question in the context of the US federal procurement of services and works, by combining contract-level data on procurement performance and bureau-level data on competence and workforce characteristics.
+We use the death occurrences of specific types of employees as instruments and find that an increase in bureau competence causes a significant and economically important reduction in: i) time delays, ii) cost overruns, and iii) number of renegotiations.
 Cooperation within the office appears to be a key driver of the findings.

 Suggested Citation: Suggested Citation